codereport/kap/README.md

 ## Contributions

-The main repository for this project is available from Github: https://codeberg.org/loke/array
+The main repository for this project is available from Codeberg: https://codeberg.org/loke/array

 For discussions about this project, feel free to join the [Matrix channel](https://matrix.to/#/#kap:dhsdevelopments.com):